NicolasFlamel1/MWC-Validation-Node/README.md

 make
 ```

-The optional arguments `FLOONET` and `TOR` can be used when compiling this program to compile for floonet and tor respectively.
+The optional arguments `FLOONET` and `TOR` can be used when compiling this program to compile for floonet and Tor respectively.
 For example:
 ```
 make FLOONET=1 TOR=1
 ```